Communist Party of Nepal (Maoist Centre): Janatantrik Terai Mukti Morcha

 In 2004, a small group split from the CPN (Maoist) to form Janatantrik Terai Mukti Morcha.
 This group has subsequently split up into more than five groups and said to have no specific ideological destiny.
 The group accused the CPN (Maoist) of not guaranteeing the autonomy of the Terai region.
 The name is in Nepalese which means "Terai Peoples Liberation Front" in English.
 The Jwala Singh faction of the Janatantrik Terai Mukti Morcha (JTMM-J) was formed by Nagendra Kumar Paswan a.k.a.
 Jwala Singh in August 2006 after he broke away from the Jaya Krishna Goit led JTMM.
 Jwala Singh is a former CPN-Maoist cadre and had joined Goit when he floated the JTMM.
 Later, he developed differences with Goit over the strategies to be adopted for the liberation of the Terai and establishment of an independent Terai state.

 Communist Party of Nepal (Maoist)

 In 2009, a faction under Matrika Yadav split from UCPN (Maoist) to reorganise the previous Communist Party of Nepal (Maoist).

-In June 2012 party suffered a vertical split.
-The hardliner faction formed a new party named Communist Party of Nepal—Maoist, later Communist Party of Nepal (Revolutionary Maoist), headed by Mohan Baidya.
-The Communist Party of Nepal—Maoist further split to form another Communist Party of Nepal (Maoist), which was later renamed to Nepal Communist Party, headed by Netra Bikram Chand.
+In June 2012 the party suffered a vertical split.
+The hardliner faction formed a new party named Communist Party of Nepal—Maoist, later called the Communist Party of Nepal (Revolutionary Maoist), headed by Mohan Baidya.
+The Communist Party of Nepal—Maoist further split to form another "Communist Party of Nepal (Maoist)" in 2014, later renamed the Communist Party of Nepal, headed by Netra Bikram Chand, (known as "Biplav Si").